abhishekkumar2718/Micropower-ISA/README.md

 # uPower Assembler

-A limited Micropower ISA assembler.
+A limited Micropower ISA assembler, submitted as assignment in CoA.

 **Usage**
 ```